harvard-lil/website-static/app/_our_work/democratizing-open-knowledge.md

 subcategory: Democratizing Open Knowledge
 retired: false
 retired_date:
-title: ' Research Agenda'
+title: ' Democratizing Open Knowledge Research Agenda'
 ---
-Democratizing Open Knowledge is a three-year program at the Library Innovation Lab to explore the goals articulated in Harvard Library's [Advancing Open Knowledge](https://library.harvard.edu/about/news/2021-03-24/harvard-library-advancing-open-knowledge) strategy from a decentralized and generative perspective.
-If you like what you see here and want to collaborate, &lt;a href="{{ site.baseurl }}/about"&gt;get in touch&lt;/a&gt;!
+Democratizing Open Knowledge is a three-year program at the Library Innovation Lab to explore the goals articulated in Harvard Library’s [Advancing Open Knowledge](https://library.harvard.edu/about/news/2021-03-24/harvard-library-advancing-open-knowledge) strategy from a decentralized and generative perspective.
+If you like what you see here and want to collaborate, &lt;a href=”{{ site.baseurl }}/about”&gt;get in touch&lt;/a&gt;!

-In "Advancing Open Knowledge," Harvard Library outlines three strategic goals for libraries:
+In “Advancing Open Knowledge,” Harvard Library outlines three strategic goals for libraries:

 > ## Diversify and Expand Access to Knowledge
 >